 Sheep were extremely valuable and the shepherd took great care in watching over them and providing for them, guiding them to green pastures and clean springs.
 If one were sick the shepherd would stay with the sheep and care for it.
 In His parable one is lost, namely he is out of place.
 Although the sheep’s proper place is in the sheepfold with the other sheep, it has somehow found itself outside of it’s proper place..
 So what the shepherd does is he leaves the other 99, because they are in their proper place, they are namely together.
 In His love and desire for the sheep and recognizing the importance of not loosing a sheep to wolves or thieves the Shepherd finds, gathers up the sheep and places it on his shoulders.
 He then carries it until it is united with the others, placed back into it’s proper place.

 Jesus teaches us that those who are outcast, those on the peripheries are extremely valuable.
 God loves them and needs them and seeks them out and so desires to provide and care for them that they might be restored.
-Placed back into right relationship and put in proper order with the community and with God.
+The are placed back into right relationship and put in proper order with the community and with God.
 So what we learn is that we are called to seek out those who are lost.
 Let them know that they are valued members of our community and by all means let them know they are loved.

 I recall an experience on my anniversary date.
 I was hearing confessions and waiting to meet my parents for dinner.
 The church was full and the Spanish community was coming more and more to confessions.
 I had to get up grab some juice, use the restroom because I was hearing confessions for three hours.
 Finally it’s late I’m really tired and a gentleman runs into the church with it’s now dimmed lights trying to close.
 I was so tired, and almost said no more.
 But I remained and the gentleman sat down and told me he hadn’t been to confession in 50 years.
 I asked him why he was here, and he told me that his friends had run home to get him, to bring him to church to meet the “Padre” and go to confession.
-Together we both embraced and wept for here was a sheep who had been lost for 50 years, and was now found, who life was dead but is now alive.
+Together we both embraced and wept for here was a sheep who had been lost for 50 years, and was now found, whose life was dead but is now alive.